 Completion of the following courses, or their approved transfer equivalents, is required of all candidates for this degree.
 Courses in this program may complete more than one graduation requirement.

-Any approved upper-division electrical and computer engineering courses not otherwise required for graduation.
-Select sufficient upper-division units to ensure 100 units in the major.
+Any approved upper-division Electrical/Electronic Engineering (EECE) courses not otherwise required for graduation.

 Total Units